GLOBAL MARKETS-Stocks rally, euro jumps on hopes for Greece

 “Investors are betting that a Greek deal will be stuck by this Sunday, and that reduction of risk is boosting stocks today.
 The removal of the risk of an exogenous shock means better market psychology,” said Jim McDonald, who helps oversee $960 billion in assets as chief investment strategist at Northern Trust Asset Management in Chicago.

-Indexes finished off their highs of the session after Federal Reserve Chair Janet Yellen said she expected the Fed to raise interest rates at some point this year.

-MSCI’s all-country equities world index jumped 1.5 percent, while European shares ended up 2.1 percent.
-The Bank of New York Mellon China’s index of Chinese shares traded in the United States rose 2.4 percent.

-China stocks rose, buoyed by a raft of support measures from Beijing that appeared to calm investors.
+Chinese stocks were also buoyed by a raft of support measures from Beijing that appeared to calm investors.
 Panic selling had slashed a third of the value off mainland markets since its peak in June.

-China’s worries have spread to other markets, with iron ore the hardest-hit industrial commodity and oil prices also hit this week.
+China’s worries have spread to other markets, with iron ore the hardest-hit industrial commodity and oil prices also hit.

-The euro climbed to a one-week high against the yen of 137.27 yen and was last at 136.84 yen, up 2.2 percent.
-The euro zone common currency posted its largest one-day gain since April 2013.
-Against the dollar, the euro was up 1.0 percent at $1.1145.

-U.S. Treasuries prices fell week as a second-day recovery in Chinese stock prices and hopes of a Greece debt deal reduced the safe-haven allure of U.S. government debt.

-The 30-year Treasury bond’s yield was up 10.9 basis points in late trading on Friday at 3.208 percent.
-This would bring its two-day increase to about 22 basis points, the largest such jump since early July 2013, according to Reuters data.
-(Additional reporting by Ryan Vlastelica in New York and Lionel Laurent in London; editing by Larry King, Frances Kerry and David Gregorio)
+The 30-year Treasuries yield was up 10.9 basis points in late trading on Friday at 3.208 percent.
+This would bring its two-day increase to about 22 basis points, which would be largest such jump since early July 2013, according to Reuters data.
+(Additional reporting by Ryan Vlastelica in New York and Lionel Laurent in London; Editing by Larry King, Frances Kerry and David Gregorio)